BlinkTagInc/node-gtfs/README.md

 #Node-GTFS

-node-GTFS loads transit data in [GTFS format](https://developers.google.com/transit/) from [GTFS Data Exchange](http://www.gtfs-data-exchange.com/), unzips it and stores it to a MongoDB database and provides some simple APIs to query for agencies, routes, stops and times.
+node-GTFS loads transit data in [GTFS format](https://developers.google.com/transit/) from [GTFS Data Exchange](http://www.gtfs-data-exchange.com/), unzips it and stores it to a MongoDB database and provides some methods to query for agencies, routes, stops and times.
 It also has spatial queries to find nearby stops, routes and agencies.

 ##Loading data

-You need the agency_key from [GTFS Data Exchange](http://www.gtfs-data-exchange.com/) - it is in the URL of each individual transit agency's page.
+Before you can use node-GTFS you must specify agencies to download from GTFS Data Exchange.
+You need the dataexchange_id for each agency you want to include from [GTFS Data Exchange](http://www.gtfs-data-exchange.com/) - it is in the URL of each individual transit agency's page.

+A full list of agencies is available via the [GTFS Data Exchange API](http://www.gtfs-data-exchange.com/api/agencies).

 For example, Austin Capital Metro is `capital-area-transit`, Washington DC is `wmata`.
-See the [full list of agencies with data](http://www.gtfs-data-exchange.com/agencies).
-There is a [json file](https://github.com/brendannee/node-gtfs/blob/master/agencies.json) with all tranit agency names and keys in the repo.

 ###To load data